How much does a WMS cost?

 Implementation and operating costs

-- A software usage fee (monthly and based on the number of users and the number of activated options) often in SaaS (Software as a Service) mode,
+- A software usage fee (monthly and based on the number of users and the number of activated options), often in SaaS (Software as a Service) mode.

-- The associated curative and progressive maintenance.
+- The associated corrective and evolutionary maintenance.

-The advantages of SaaS mode
+The advantages of the SaaS model

 It's worth noting that compared to on-premise solutions, the SaaS model avoids investing in costly IT infrastructure ( and its associated maintenance).
 Hosting with a third-party provider also simplifies updates and allows users to benefit from future developments.
 The SaaS solution thus offers greater cost flexibility (OPEX versus CAPEX), which is particularly advantageous for logistics providers.